 - Fighting for your rights throughout the legal process.

-A Monroe motorcycle accident lawyer can advocate for you to receive a fair and reasonable claim from the liable party’s insurance company.
-If they are not willing to offer one, the Morris Bart law firm can take your case to court.
+A Monroe motorcycle accident lawyer can advocate for you to receive a fair and reasonable settlement from the liable party’s insurance company.
+If they are not willing to offer one, your case can be taken to court.

-If we are successful in fighting your case, you may be eligible for various forms of compensation covering your losses.
+If your personal injury lawyer is successful in fighting your case, you may be eligible for various forms of compensation to cover your losses.
 This could include:

 - Projected future costs of treatment

-- Wages that you have lost because of the accident
+- Income that you have lost because of the accident

 - Any reduced earning power that was caused by your injuries